flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

 shell.
 This also works while calling functions, unless Bash runs in POSIX(r) mode (in which case it affects your current shell).

 Every command has an exit code.
-It\'s a type of return status.
+It's a type of return status.
 The shell can catch it and act on it.
 Exit code range is from 0 to 255, where 0 means success, and the rest mean either something failed, or there is an issue to report back to the calling program.